2023 Best History Schools in Kentucky

 While working on their degree, history majors at UofL accumulate an average of around $26,250 in student debt.

 The excellent programs at University of Kentucky helped the school earn the #3 place on this year’s ranking of the best history schools in Kentucky.
-Located in the city of Lexington, UK is a public college with a fairly large student population.
+Located in the city of Lexington, UK is a public school with a fairly large student population.

 The average amount in student loans that history majors at UK take out is $21,375.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $482.